bannev1/Notes/src/content/IB/Computer-Science/OOP/D1-Objects.md

 With these definitions in mind, we can say that OOP is a way of programming that is based on the concept of objects, which can contain data in the form of attributes and code in the form of methods.

-But OOP was designed after reality - the entire idea that everything in real life is an object, *i.e a person, a car, a house, etc...*
+OOP was actually designed after reality - the entire idea that everything in real life is an object, *i.e a person, a car, a house, etc...* and this is a great way of thinking of it.

 For example, we could have a **class** named `Person`.
 Every existing person, including you, me, and everyone else, would be an **object** created from the blueprint/class `Person`.
 This class tells us what each `Person` can do and what each `Person` has.